Manslaughter Defense Attorney in Phoenix, Arizona

-If you have been arrested for manslaughter in Arizona, you can take your chances with a public defender or cheap criminal lawyer in Phoenix.
-You might enjoy spending a few years on an all-expenses-paid vacation behind bars.
-But, if you want a room with a better view than concrete walls, you may want to hire the best Phoenix criminal defense attorney.
+If you have been arrested for manslaughter in Arizona, you can take your chances with a public defender or cheap Phoenix criminal attorney.
+You may enjoy spending a few years on an all-expenses-paid vacation behind bars.
+But, if you want a room with a better view than concrete walls, you may want to hire a certified criminal law specialist.
 Where do you find the best Phoenix criminal defense attorney?
 Look for one that:

-- has 30 years of experience as a Phoenix manslaughter lawyer
+- has 30 years of experience as a Phoenix criminal lawyer

-- is a former prosecutor so he knows how it works on the inside
+- and is a former prosecutor so he knows how it works on the inside

 - has a perfect “10” rating on avvo.com